 The Core Ministry Team

-- Rev Charles Fraser – Team SSM, lead minister in Great Eversden and Little Eversden
+- Revd Charles Fraser – Team Vicar (MSE); Lead Minister in Great Eversden and Little Eversden

 The Team Council

-The Team Council, comprising parish representatives and the Core Ministry Team, meets three times a year.
-Its role is to oversee the cross-Team activities (including finance), to enable communication across the Team, to take part (with PCCs) in Team-level vision setting and to act as a sounding board for the Core Ministry Team.
+The Team Council comprises of parish representatives and the Core Ministry Team.
+It meets three times a year.
+Its role is to oversee cross-Team activities, to enable communication across the Team, to take part in Team-level vision setting and to act as a sounding board for the Core Ministry Team.

 The Lordsbridge Team Chapter and local Ministry Teams

-We have a strong, committed wider team of self-supporting and retired clergy, licensed lay ministers (Readers), authorized lay ministers, and resident staff from Cambridge colleges.
-Some of these serve across several villages and some in specific church communities, in a variety of roles.
-The full Lordsbridge Team chapter (all clergy and LLMs) meets termly.
+We have a committed wider team of self-supporting and retired clergy, licensed lay ministers, authorised lay ministers, and resident staff from Cambridge colleges.
+Some of these serve across several villages and some in specific worshipping communities, in a variety of roles.
+The full Lordsbridge Team chapter (all clergy and LLMs) meet termly.

 Local ministry teams meet both at parish and group level.
 They function in different ways in different church communities depending on both the context and the mix of ordained and lay ministers currently serving that church.

-Because we are within reach of the Cambridge Theological Colleges, we offer attachments and placements to students wanting to explore multi-parish ministry and/or village ministry.
-There are usually several students attached within the Team at any one time and some live, with their families, in our villages.
+As we are within reach of the Cambridge Theological Federation Colleges, we offer attachments and placements to students wanting to explore multi-parish ministry and/or rural ministry.
+There are usually several students on placement within the Team at any one time and some live, with their families, in our villages.